The Supplemental Nutrition Assistance Program (SNAP) makes healthy food more affordable for people who are on a tight budget.

-When her husband was laid off during the pandemic, Mrs. Kim, age 66, had a tough time with day-to-day living costs.
+When her husband was laid off, Mrs. Kim, age 66, had a tough time with day-to-day living costs.
 She went to her local Benefits Enrollment Center to learn how she could get help.

 Mrs. Kim found out they met the rules for some programs and got help applying for them.
 She and her husband started getting $350 per month in SNAP benefits.
 They also got Medicaid and Extra Help to cover their medical and drug costs.